Control application usage

 Application control rule name and action.

-3. Assuming that you have configured zones, and want this rule to apply to traffic going from the inside to outside, select the Zones tab, and choose your inside zone as the source zone, and the outside zone as the destination zone.
+3. If you have configured security zones and want to restrict traffic from inside to outside, click the Zones tab, and choose your inside zone as the source zone, and the outside zone as the destination zone.

 4. Click the Applications tab, select the applications to match, and click Add Application.